slam1987/ansible-role-nginx-draft/README.md

 # ansible-role-nginx-draft
-Ansible role to install nginx web server.
+Simple Ansible role to install nginx web server with configurable home page.

 This role could use some serious improvements.